Your child’s federally tax-exempt interest and dividend income (Line 1)

 Expenses that were deducted from the return and 2 preceding tax years for income that was classified as business income on a prior year return and is later shown to be non-business income

-Recapture of Deductions for Contributions to College Savings Plans transferred to an Out-of-State Plan (Line 7)
+Recapture of Deductions for Contributions to College Savings and ABLE Plans transferred to an Out-of-State Plan (Line 7)

 A rollover from an Illinois plan to another state's plan.
 Enter the smaller of: